How Far Is Okinawa From Mainland Japan

 Economic Diversification

-The Okinawan government is actively pursuing economic diversification strategies to reduce its reliance on tourism and U.S. military bases.
+The Okinawan government is actively pursuing economic diversification strategies to reduce its reliance on tourism and U.On top of that, s.
+In practice, military bases.
 These strategies include promoting renewable energy, developing new industries, and attracting foreign investment.

 Expert Advice and Tips for Travelers